-Type of ARAR Medium Regulation/Citation Criterion/Standard ARAR/TBC Designation and Other Comments Location-Specific Presence of federally Endangered Species Act.
-16 Actions authorized, funded, or carried out by federal agencies may not jeopardize Applicable to RAs that may impact endangered or threatened species or critical ARAR endangered or U.S.C.
-1536 (a)(2), Listing of the continued existence of endangered or threatened species or result in the adverse habitat that are present at the site.
-Listed species are found at the Site, and critical threatened species endangered or threatened species modification of species' critical habitat.
-Agencies are to avoid jeopardy or take habitat for listed salmonids has been designated within the site.
-Coordination will per 50 CFR 17.11 and 17.12 or appropriate mitigation measures to avoid jeopardy. occur with the National Marine Fisheries Service and US Fish and Wildlife designation of critical habitat of Service regarding actions to be taken, their impacts on listed species, and such species listed in 50 CFR measures that will be taken to reduce, minimize, or avoid such impacts so as not to 17.95 jeopardize the continued existence or adversely modify critical habitat.
+Type of ARAR Medium Regulation/Citation Criterion/Standard ARAR/TBC Designation and Other Comments Location- Presence of Endangered Species Act.
+16 Actions authorized, funded, or carried out by federal agencies may not jeopardize the Applicable to RAs that may impact endangered or Specific ARAR federally U.S.C.
+1536 (a)(2), Listing of continued existence of endangered or threatened species or result in the adverse threatened species or critical habitat that are present at endangered or endangered or threatened modification of species' critical habitat.
+Agencies are to avoid jeopardy or take appropriate the site.
+Listed species are found at the Site, and threatened species species per 50 CFR 17.11 and mitigation measures to avoid jeopardy. critical habitat for listed salmonids has been 17.12 or designation of critical designated within the site.
+Coordination will occur habitat of such species listed in with the National Marine Fisheries Service and US 50 CFR 17.95 Fish and Wildlife Service regarding actions to be taken, their impacts on listed species, and measures that will be taken to reduce, minimize, or avoid such impacts so as not to jeopardize the continued existence or adversely modify critical habitat.
 If take cannot be avoided, take permission from the Services will be obtained.
 EPA evaluated effects to listed and threatened species and critical habitat from the proposed RA in a preliminary biological assessment.
 As further details are developed in RD, the biological assessment will be supplemented.
+Table 3-1